velexi-research/VLXI-Cookiecutter-DVC-Dataset/template-docs/README-DVC-Dataset-Repository.md

       ```

 5. Replace the `README.md` and `LICENSE` files with dataset-specific versions.
-   Examples are available in the `template-docs/examples` directory.
+   Templates are available in the `template-docs/examples` directory.

-### 2.2.
-Example and Template Files

-Example and template files are indicated by the "example" and "template"
-suffixes, respectively.
-These files are intended to simplify the set up of
-the data repository.
-When appropriate, they should be renamed (with the
-"example" or "template" suffix removed).

 ------------------------------------------------------------------------------